-Synthetic Phonics is a strange, technical name that has nothing to do with being artificial!
-It is the synthesising or blending of sounds to make a word and enable children to read.
-It’s so effective, that the methodology underpinning it, forms the core of the UK, USA and Australian government’s literacy curriculum!
+Synthetic phonics is a strange, technical name that has nothing to do with being artificial!
+The ‘synthetic’ name comes from the synthesising or blending of sounds to make a word and enable children to read.
+The teaching reading and spelling with synthetic phonics will have the following characteristics:

-The process of spelling involves the opposite method to reading.
-It requires children to identify the sounds in a word and then to match a letter with that sound, to essentially ‘make’ the word.
+The process of spelling is the reverse to reading.
+It requires children to identify the sounds in a word and then to match a letter (or letters) with that sound to essentially ‘make’ the word.
 This takes a five step process:

 Let’s assume that children have learned eight sounds:

 The texts children practise and apply their knowledge with, should only use the sounds the children have been taught.
 Many phonics books and apps make the mistake of giving words which are child-friendly and use the target sound, but throw in sounds which the children simply have not learned yet.
 For example:

 The /oo/ in ‘moon’, the /u/ in ‘mud’ and the /e/ in ‘men’ haven’t been taught yet (remember the child has only learned: satpinmd, so far).
 It is therefore unfair to expect a child to read these words if they don’t have the knowledge of all the sounds.
 In synthetic phonics, children only read words which use the sounds they have learned – they will be entirely decodable.
 Look at all the words they could read with only these 8 sounds:

 For more reading on synthetic phonics, check out: